Here are some organizations, movement leaders, and research that inform our work.

 Resources for talking about race with young children.

-Families For Justice reviewed the annual and weekly reports of the Educational Resource Officers working in the Madison Metropolitan School District's four high schools.
+In 2016-17, Families For Justice reviewed the annual and weekly reports of the Educational Resource Officers working in the Madison Metropolitan School District's four high schools.

 FFJ's Review founD: